Designing the template structure in the DocumentBuilder editor

 3.1.
 Using widget restrictions

-To set up a widget restriction, proceed as follows:
+1. To set up a widget restriction, proceed as follows: Refer to the section Inserting widgets into a template for more information.

 2. Open the widget settings (settings).

-→ The widget settings open in a column on the right.
+The widget settings open in a column to the right.

 1. Option 1: To set the first condition, select a restriction type from the dropdown list.